pyhys/minimalmodbus/CONTRIBUTING.rst

 Report bugs at https://github.com/pyhys/minimalmodbus/issues.

+Try to isolate the bug by running in interactive mode (Python interpreter) with debug mode activated.

+Of course it is appreciated if you can spend a few moments trying to locate the problem, as it might possibly be related to your particular instrument (and thus difficult to reproduce without it).
+The source code is very readable, so is should be straight-forward to work with.

 If you are reporting a bug, please include:

 * Your operating system name and version.
 * Any details about your local setup that might be helpful in troubleshooting.
 * Detailed steps to reproduce the bug.
+* The output from :meth:`._getDiagnosticString`.

 Fix Bugs
 ~~~~~~~~
 Look through the GitHub issues for bugs.
 Anything tagged with "bug"
 is open to whoever wants to implement it.

 Implement Features
 ~~~~~~~~~~~~~~~~~~
 Look through the GitHub issues for features.
 Anything tagged with "feature" is open to whoever wants to implement it.

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~
 MinimalModbus could always use more documentation, whether as part of the
 official MinimalModbus docs, in docstrings, or even on the web in blog posts,
 articles, and such.

 Submit Feedback
 ~~~~~~~~~~~~~~~
 The best way to send feedback is to file an issue at https://github.com/pyhys/minimalmodbus/issues.

 If you are proposing a feature: